Are you taking the right steps towards your financial goals?

 Dow Credit Union has partnered with two fantastic companies to offer discounts on a variety of insurance plans.

 Interested in opening an account titled in the name of your Revocable Trust?
 Let Dow Credit Union help fulfill your deposit needs.

 Products offered with this type of account are a Prime Savings, Checking, Secondary Savings, Premium High Yield, and Certificates of Deposit.
-Additional services include ATM and debit cards, 1Call audio response system, Online/Mobile Banking and Bill Pay services.
+Additional services include ATM and debit cards, Online Banking, Mobile Banking and Bill Pay services.

 Trusts give legal instructions regarding how the grantor’s1 property and assets will pass to beneficiaries.
 The assets/funds are managed by the trustee.
 Prior to applying for a Deposit Trust Account at Dow Credit Union, a Revocable Trust agreement drawn up by a licensed attorney is required.

 To open a deposit account owned by a trust at least one of the grantors of the trust must also establish an individual membership at Dow Credit Union.
 The trust grantor must also be named the trustee (settlor - trustee) of the trust.
 This means the member has created the trust and can also manage it during his/her lifetime.

 The application process may be initiated by calling our Member Contact Center or visiting our Account Services Department, along with providing the following: